Skip to main content

 3. Click Get target (or Update domain)

-• A CNAME target (to point your subdomain to)
+Mailkick will return a CNAME target to point your subdomain to.

 • Name/Host: your subdomain (e.g. image)